somya1212/Wrangle-and-Analyze-Twitter-Archive/README.md

 ## Sources :

-I have gathered data from three different sources which id mentioned in the jupyter notebook of this repository.
+I have gathered data from three different sources which I have mentioned in the jupyter notebook of this repository.

 ## Requirements:

-You need to be able to work in a Jupyter Notebook on your computer.
+You need to work in a Jupyter Notebook on your computer.

 The following packages (libraries) need to be installed.
 You can install these packages via conda or pip.
 - pandas